-- 8. The control panel can now be removed and the power boards are accessible. - 9.
+- 8. The control panel can now be removed and the high voltage and low voltage boards are accessible. - 9.
 Reverse procedure to reinstall.

 Overlay Switch

 The unit uses an overlay switch to communicate user input to the control boards.
 The overlay connects to the control board via a ribbon cable.